bellaliu2023/The-Physics-Grid/physicists/Encyclopedia of Physicists.md

 In 2005, the Royal Society of United Kingdom launched a poll on "Who is the most influential person in the history of science", and Newton won the crown in the voting of the Royal Society Fellows and netizens.

 Click [here](https://sirisaacnewton.info/writings/) if you are willing to search for and read all of Newton's original papers.

+### **Robert Hooke**

+Robert Hooke (July 18, 1635 – March 3, 1703) was a UK polymath known for his contributions to physics, proposing Hooke's law and the inverse square law of gravity.
+He designed vacuum pumps, microscopes, and telescopes, and authored *Micrographic*, coining the term "cell".
+His inventions are still in use today.
+Hooke also impacted urban planning and architecture.
+Despite conflicts with Newton, his work is now receiving renewed attention, earning him the nickname "Leonardo of London" for his diverse interests and achievements.

+In 1664, Hooke created an advanced microscope inspired by a Royal Society member.
+In 1665, he examined a thin cork slice under his own microscope, observing plant cells' resemblance to monks' single rooms, thus coining "cell".
+He published *Micrographic*, detailing his microscopic and telescopic observations, marking the first human observation of cells.

+In 1663, Gregory designed but couldn't build the Gregorian telescope.
+Hooke later built the first reflecting telescope, using it to observe Mars' rotation, Jupiter's Great Red Spot, lunar craters, and binary stars.
+In 1676, after studying metal elasticity, he published the anagram "ceiiinosssttuv," which later became "ut tensio sic vis," revealing Hooke's law: force is proportional to elongation.

+Click [here](https://www.gutenberg.org/cache/epub/15491/pg15491-images.html) if you are willing to search for and read *Micrographia*.

+Click [here](https://royalsocietypublishing.org/action/doSearch?ContribAuthorRaw=Hooke%2C+Robert) if you are willing to search for and read more original papers of Hooke.